-Of course, it can be fun to share the warm feelings of the season with friends, so girls might buy their girlfriends tomo-choco (友チョコ, friend chocolate).
+Of course, it can be fun to share the warm feelings of the season with friends, so girls might buy their girlfriends tomo-choco (友チョコ, "friend chocolate").
 Between boys this is called—ahem—homo-choco (ホモチョコ).
-If a boy is daring enough to step outside the box and offer a girl chocolate, it's called gyaku-choco (逆チョコ, reverse chocolate).
+If a boy is daring enough to step outside the box and offer a girl chocolate, it's called gyaku-choco (逆チョコ, "reverse chocolate").
 And if you're just dazzled by all the rare types of chocolate on display, there's nothing wrong with picking yourself up some jibun-choco (自分チョコ), sometimes also called jiko-choco (自己チョコ).

 But don’t worry!
-It wouldn’t be very romantic (or fair!) if all the pressure were on women.
+It wouldn’t be very romantic (or fair!) if all the pressure was on women.
 Exactly one month later, on March 14, comes the Japanese holiday known as White Day.
 On White Day, men can return the favor and dish out their own obligatory or romantic treats.

 White chocolate and marshmallow sweets are popular choices, but typical romantic tokens like flowers or lingerie are also common.
 For gentlemen really looking to impress, there’s also the term sanbai gaeshi (三倍返し), literally “triple the return,” which describes the amount the return gift should be worth compared to whatever was received.